MEVless protocol, the way to anti-MEV

 MEVless applicable chains:

-Here, the author does not recommend using the MEVless protocol at the L1 public chain level (especially general-purpose blockchains like ETH and Solana), because MEVless requires targeted modifications to the blocks themselves, which are specifically designed to resist MEV and may not be suitable for other business types (especially those that don’t need MEV resistance).
+Here, I do not recommend using the MEVless protocol directly at the L1 public chain level (especially general-purpose blockchains like ETH and Solana), because MEVless requires targeted modifications to the blocks themselves, which are specifically designed to resist MEV and may not be suitable for other business types (especially those that don’t need MEV resistance).
 The author recommends placing MEVless on dedicated DeFi application chains or L2s, and then returning to ETH L1 for settlement.

 Principle